purtuga/SPWidgets/documentation/SPWidgets.SPControlLookupField.md

 -   **onItemAdd**      :   *Function.
 Optional.
 Default=null* <br>
     Function that will be called when adding a new item reference to the list of currently picked item.
 This method could, if necessary remove the new item from the UI (ex. due to some custom validation rule).
-    The function will be given a scope of the bound area (the input field) as well as two input parameters: 1) A jQuery object representing the new item on the UI and 2) An object with the item's information
+    The function will be given a scope of the bound area (the input field) as well as two input parameters: 1) A jQuery object representing the new item on the UI and 2) An object with the item's information.

     Example:

         onItemAdd: function($newItemSelection, itemObject, widgetCntr){